Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Read the documentation

 The client libraries listed [here][releases] support authenticating with `TokenCredential` and the Azure Identity library.
 You can learn more about their usage and find additional documentation along with samples in the links mentioned [here][releases]

-The [microsoft-graph-sdk][graphsdk] also supports authenticating with `TokenCredential` and the Azure Identity library.

 API documentation for this library can be found on our [documentation site](https://docs.microsoft.com/javascript/api/@azure/identity).